Skip to Content

 By: Miles HenryFact Checked

-We traditionally use bute to treat our horses’ joint pain.
-Although it can effectively relieve the discomfort, it can have side effects–and some of those include liver damage.
-So, I recently started using supplements because many don’t carry the health risks associated with traditional medications.
+We typically use bute to treat our horses’ joint pain.
+Although it can effectively relieve discomfort, it carries potential side effects, such as liver damage.
+Recently, I started using supplements because many don’t carry the health risks associated with traditional medications.
 But do they work?

 Picture of a two year old thoroughbred horse.